Antinomianism: First antinomian controversy

 As early as 1525, Johannes Agricola advanced his idea, in his commentary on Luke, that the law was a futile attempt of God to work the restoration of mankind.
 He maintained that non-Christians were still held to the Mosaic law, while Christians were entirely free from it, being under the Gospel alone.
 He viewed sin as a malady or impurity rather than an offense that rendered the sinner guilty and damnable before God.
 The sinner was the subject of God's pity rather than of his wrath.
 To Agricola, the purpose of repentance was to abstain from evil rather than the contrition of a guilty conscience.
 The law had no role in repentance, which came about after one came to faith, and repentance was caused by the knowledge of the love of God alone.

 In contrast, Philipp Melanchthon urged that repentance must precede faith and that knowledge of the moral law is needed to produce repentance.
 He later wrote in the Augsburg Confession that repentance has two parts.
 "One is contrition, that is, terrors smiting the conscience through the knowledge of sin; the other is faith, which is born of the Gospel, or of absolution, and believes that for Christ's sake, sins are forgiven, comforts the conscience, and delivers it from terrors."

 Shortly after Melanchthon drew up the 1527 Articles of Visitation in June, Agricola began to be verbally aggressive toward him, but Martin Luther succeeded in smoothing out the difficulty at Torgau in December 1527.
 However, Agricola did not change his ideas and later depicted Luther as disagreeing with him.
 After Agricola moved to Wittenberg, he maintained that the law must be used in the courthouse but it must not be used in the church.
 He said that repentance comes from hearing the good news only and does not precede but rather follows faith.
 He continued to disseminate this doctrine in books, despite receiving various warnings from Luther.

 Luther, with reluctance, at last, believed that he had to make a public comment against antinomianism and its promoters in 1538 and 1539.
 Agricola apparently yielded, and Luther's book Against the Antinomians (1539) was to serve as Agricola's recantation.
 This was the first use of the term Antinomian.
 But the conflict flared up again, and Agricola sued Luther.
 He said that Luther had slandered him in his disputations, Against the Antinomians, and in his On the Councils and Churches (1539).
 But before the case could be brought to trial, Agricola left the city, even though he had bound himself to remain at Wittenberg, and moved to Berlin where he had been offered a position as preacher to the court.
 After his arrival there, he made peace with the Saxons, acknowledged his "error", and gradually conformed his doctrine to that which he had before opposed and assailed.
-He still used such terms as gospel and repentance in a different manner from Luther's.
+He still used such terms as 'gospel' and 'repentance' in a different manner from Luther.